 - Scheduled reporting.

-To start monitoring the only thing you need to do is install the agent in your environment by following the on-screen instructions.
-No matter if it is bare-metal, virtual machine, or container.
-You end up getting metrics for Apache Cassandra and the hardware it is running on – for example, the container that Apache Cassandra is running with.
+To start monitoring Apache Cassandra, you only need to install the agent in your environment by following the on-screen instructions.
+No matter if it is bare-metal, virtual machine, or container, you end up getting metrics for Apache Cassandra and the hardware it is running on.
+For example, the container that Apache Cassandra is running with.
 After that, you end up with out-of-the-box reports for each crucial group of metrics.
-Quick and easy – more or less a no-brainer.
+Quick and easy.

 The pricing depends on the number of monitored hosts or containers.
-Metrics monitoring is flexible and metered by the hour which makes it suitable for dynamic environments that scale up and down.
+Metrics monitoring is flexible and metered by the hour, making it suitable for dynamic environments that scale up and down.
 You only pay for what you’ve used.
-Logs pricing depends on the volume and retention with a per-GB volume discount as your log volume or data retention goes up.
-A limited free plan is available for both metrics and logs with paid plans starting at $19/month for metrics and $50/month for logs.
+Logs pricing depends on the volume and retention with a per-GB volume discount as your log volume, or data retention goes up.
+A limited free plan is available for both metrics and logs, with paid plans starting at $3.6/month for metrics and $50/month for logs.

 2. New Relic Cassandra Monitoring

-New Relic as an end-to-end observability solution providing Apache Cassandra integration is available in a software-as-a-service model.
-Its monitoring capabilities include crucial database, JVM, operating system metrics along with the inventory data for full visibility into the cluster, and the execution environment.
-Combined with alerts and New Relic Query Language the platform provides everything that is needed to have everything Apache Cassandra related under control.
+New Relic as an end-to-end observability solution with Apache Cassandra integration available in a software-as-a-service model.
+Its monitoring capabilities include crucial database, JVM, operating system metrics, and inventory data for full visibility into the cluster and the execution environment.
+Combined with alerts and New Relic Query Language, the platform provides everything needed to have everything Apache Cassandra-related under control.

 - Application Performance Monitoring with dashboarding and full Apache Cassandra support.